peakBreaker/peakBreaker.github.io/_posts/2018-11-13-scalable-docs.markdown

 the technology development, so we can all follow the same standards, which is very nice.

-**Requirements & design documents:** Bridge between devs and stakeholders.
+**Requirements & design documents:** Bridge between devs and stakeholders, outlines the architecture and overviews the software.

 **Wiki/Guides:** Explains concepts for the technology.
 For example, I used a ringbuffer like datastructure once and created a wiki entry to explain the